 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera

-Ebadat Ghanbar Parmehr: Landscape studies have relied on identifying the benefits and psychological preferences of participants to different visual stimuli.
+Marco Amati: Landscape studies have relied on identifying the benefits and psychological preferences of participants to different visual stimuli.
 This technique could be used to employ eye-tracking to test these assumptions [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.